pierrehoudayer/RUBIS/README.md

 `RUBIS` has been written in such a way that it only depends on the standard Python libraries: [NumPy][numpy-url], [SciPy][scipy-url] and [Matplotlib][matplotlib-url].
 The `setup.py` is only here to ensure that these libraries are up to date.

+*Note*: since `v1.1.0`, the program may benefit the use of [ProPlot][proplot-url] for displaying colormaps.
+It should not raise any error if not installed, however.

 ### Installation

 1. Clone the repo